Request a grave at the municipal cemetery

 How does it work?

-If you rent the grave, you are the rightful owner of the grave.
+If you lease the grave, you are the rightful owner of the grave.
 You then decide who may be buried there.
 Ask the funeral director how many people can be buried in the grave.

 What should I do?